aws-samples/bedrock-kb-rag-workshop/blog_post.md

 4. Select the `sagemaker-docs` knowledge base, in the knowledge base instructions for agent field entry
-    `Answer questions about Amazon SageMaker based only on the information contained in the knowledge base`.
+    `Answer questions about Amazon SageMaker based only on the information contained in the knowledge base.`.

     <figure>
     <img src="img/ML-15729-agt5-s1.png" id="fig-br-agt-add-kb"